aforward9600/pokemonpalette/README.md

 - New NPC in celadon hotel will reward coins for showing him requested pkmn
 - There are four lucky slot machines instead of one
 - Interaction of slot reel modes tweaked for better gameplay and fixed some developer oversights
+- Fixed an issue where moves are skipped due to gaining multple levels in battle then evolving
+- AI improvement - poisoning moves discouraged against poison types
+- AI improvement - substitute discouraged if less that 1/4 hp remains
+- Agatha & cooltrainers will not randomly switch

 #Bugfixes:
 -----------